-Then, information is sent to a skilled or medical person who will be able to synthesize it.
-They can access that information in an organized dashboard and manage large numbers of seniors at a population-level.
-Alerts are sent through the dashboard so that they know when something needs immediate attention versus being able to wait.
+Then, information is sent to a skilled or medical person who will be able to synthesize the data.
+They can access the health and well-being information in an organized dashboard and manage large numbers of seniors at a population-level.
+Alerts are sent through the dashboard so that they know when something needs immediate attention versus having to wait.
 The in-home caregiver really plays a key role in the future of effective, scalable, and affordable healthcare.

-Q: The future of healthcare will also involve many younger generations caring for their parents and families.
-How does what’s happening with home care now trickle-down to impact those generations in years to come?
+Q: The future of healthcare will involve younger generations caring for their parents and families.
+How does what’s happening now with home care trickle down to impact those generations?